noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	- DOM Events
 		- sent to notifiy code of interesting things
 		- inherits the `EventInterface` but most usually have additional fields/functions
+	- event phases
+		- target phase
-	- bubble
+		- bubble phase
 			- whether an event travels up from the source to ancestors in search of love
+		- capture phase
+			- whtehr an event is routed first to capturing listeners, then bubbles
 	- Events
 		- a design pattern used for the async handling of incidents which occur in the lifecycle of something
 		- the naming, characterization, and the use of 'events|incidenses' of differnet types